andreahmachado/HtmlCss-reels/README.md

 # HTML CSS FROM REELS

-Este projeto tem como objetivo compartilhar conhecimento em HTML E CSS com iniciantes.
-Ele consiste em um conjunto de códigos que reproduzem diferentes projetos e componentes comumente utilizados em sites e aplicações web.
+Este projeto tem como objetivo adquirir e compartilhar conhecimento em HTML E CSS com iniciantes.
+Ele consiste em um conjunto de códigos que reproduzem diferentes projetos e componentes utilizados em sites e aplicações web.

 *This project aims to share knowledge in HTML and CSS with beginners.
 It consists of a set of codes that reproduce different projects and components commonly used in websites and web applications.*